-BGC is headquartered in San Francisco, and BGC chapters are located in Chicago; Detroit; Memphis; New York; Oakland; Raleigh; and Washington, D.C., with more in development.
+BCG is headquartered in San Francisco, and BCG chapters are located in Atlanta, Boston, Chicago, Dallas, Detroit, Memphis, Miami, New York, Oakland, Raleigh, Johannesburg, South Africa, and Washington, D.C.

 CREATING FOR ACCESS: HELLO NAVI FOR THE VISUALLY IMPAIRED

 When Maggie Bolado, a teacher at Resaca Middle School in Los Fresnos, Texas, was approached about the unique challenge of helping a visually impaired student navigate the school's campus, she had not imagined the innovation that was about to happen.
 Bolado helped guide a group of seventh- and eighth-grade students to develop an app to navigate the school grounds called Hello Navi.
 Working mostly during extracurricular time, the students learned bracket coding via online tutorials that enabled them to develop the app.
 As they learned to program, they also were developing problem-solving skills and becoming more detail oriented.